open-component-model/ocm/examples/lib/contexts.md

 types.

-Typically, a context is based on contexts of required functional areas, for example an OCI contexts uses a credential context to gain access to required credentials, which again uses a configuration context to configure itself from a central configuration provided by a shared configuration context.
+Typically, a context is based on contexts of required functional areas, for example an OCI context uses a credential context to gain access to required credentials, which again uses a configuration context to configure itself from a central configuration provided by a shared configuration context.